kyflores/lumine/README.md

 double assignment, and this seems bugged.
 * Add blob detector module.
 Kind of questionable b/c it is being phased out.
 * Integrate `robotpy` for network tables support
+* Implement `robotpy` Apriltags.
+"16h5" from duckietown seems broken
 * Support streaming the augmented camera feed to the driver station.
-* Add stereo depth map if second camera is available.
 * Add OpenVINO int8 quantization flow.
 Should accept the same dir hierarchy as the yolov5 training set since we need representative images during calibration.
 * Support fp16 and int8 calibration for Jetson with TensorRT, and validate pytorch.
-* Investigate async so that apriltags can update the feed more often than the YOLO detector
+* Investigate async so that apriltags can update the feed more often than the YOLO detector.
+Or at least run detectors concurrently
 * Integrate some kind of OCR for bumper text detection

 ### Style